 Protecting consumers and

-REAL's role in helping to resolve complaints is set out below.
+RECC’s role in helping to resolve complaints about domestic installations is set out below.
 First of all we establish from the consumer what s/he sees the unresolved issues to be, and we clarify what s/he would see as a reasonable outcome to the complaint.
-We then present the consumer's report and desired outcome to the REAL member requesting that they provide a report into the situation.
+We then present the consumer's account and desired outcome to the RECC member, requesting that they provide a report into the situation.
 Once we have this we attempt to negotiate between both parties in pursuit of a fair and satisfactory conclusion.

-In the event that you are seeking compensation from a REAL member, please be aware that REAL can only address requests for compensation of actual loss suffered.
+In the event that you are seeking compensation from a RECC member, please be aware that RECC can only address requests for compensation of actual loss suffered.
 Requests for compensation regarding unsubstantiated loss (such as inconvenience or loss of earnings) are not within our remit to pursue.

-The expertise of members together with the high standards of service set out in this Code should ensure that the overwhelming majority of the energy generators supplied and installed under the scheme are free from manufacturing or installation faults.
+The expertise of members together with the high standards of service set out in this Code should ensure that the overwhelming majority of the energy generators supplied are advertised, sold, installed and maintained in a way that is compliant with the Code.
 Occasionally, however, problems can and do occur.

-If a consumer has a complaint about a member, they both parties should use the following procedure:
+If a consumer has a complaint about a member, both parties should use the following procedure:

 The way we handle your complaint will depend to some extent on its nature and when we receive it.
 The diagram here shows you how we decide on the process, and how we work jointly with MCS and the certification bodies to resolve complaints.